MIT-Superminds/ontology-explorer/README.md

-THIS PROJECT IS NO LONGER BEING MAINTAINED.
+THIS REPO IS NO LONGER BEING MAINTAINED.

 SEE https://github.com/MIT-Center-for-Collective-Intelligence/1Ontology